 Transformation through Missions

-In the Okoyong tribe, she would end up having close to 12 children at a time in her home; all children left for dead.
+In the Okoyong tribe, she would end up having close to 12 children at a time in her home; all children she has saved from being left for dead.

 Mary tirelessly worked to resolve the violence within the tribe.
 It seemed there was an internal war amongst the people, and she realized that the heart of the issue must be found.
 It was obvious to Mary that there were addiction problems and hatred, but why?